 There is no hard evidence about whether Delta causes more severe disease in kids, or whether it is more likely to kill kids or adults than other COVID variants.
 Part of the reason why is that it’s difficult to tease apart transmissibility and virulence, or COVID’s ability to make a person really sick.

 Spinner isn’t the only expert who has expressed this.
-Francis Collins, Director of the National Institute of Health, told CNN that the evidence is “tipping” toward Delta being more virulent.
+Francis Collins, director of the National Institute of Health, told CNN that the evidence is “tipping” toward Delta being more virulent.
 David Kimberlin, MD, a pediatric infectious disease specialist at the University of Alabama and a member of the American Academy of Pediatrics’ Committee on Infectious Diseases, told MedPage Today, “while we don’t know if those data apply to children, the anecdotal information suggests it might.”
 And an internal CDC document reported on by The Washington Post said that Delta “likely” causes more severe illness.

 However, the available evidence is still not enough to convince many experts.
 And in the UK, which faced Delta before the variant became common in the U.S., kids didn’t seem to get sicker than before, Elizabeth Whittaker, a pediatric infectious disease and immunology specialist at Imperial College London, told the New York Times.

-Delta is Definitely More Dangerous
+No Matter What, Delta Is More Dangerous

 Because Delta is so contagious and so many adults and kids are unvaccinated, many of them are getting sick.
 So even if Delta isn’t more deadly, it can still cause lots of people to come down with severe disease simply because of how many people it’s infecting.